Magglish/obsidian/Marcin/Książki/Pyramid Principle/(Pyramid) Logic in Writing.md

 sentences that you grouped logically into paragraphs.
 You then grouped the para- graphs into sections, and the sections into the total memorandum represented by a single thought at the top.
+3. Stating this stun mary sentence n1oves you up one level of abstraction and allows you to think of the paragraph as containing one point rather than six.
+With this act of efficiency you now group together, say, three pamgraphs, each containing a single thought at a level of abstraction one step higher than that of the individual sentences.
+4. they must obey **three rules**:
+	1. Ideas at any level in the pyrantid ntust always be sun1n1aries of the ideas grouped below them.
+	2. Ideas in each grouping must always be the same kind of idea.
+	3. Ideas in each grouping ntust al-ways be logically ordered.